Provide a summary of the book of Hebrews. Include the main themes, important figures, and its significance in the Bible.

 Important Figures:

-- Melchizedek: A mysterious figure who serves as a type of Christ and is discussed in relation to Jesus' priesthood.
+- Melchizedek - A mysterious priest-king who serves as a type of Christ.

 Significance in the Bible: